 Family therapy can help your loved ones and improve your relationship with your partner, children, parents, siblings, and other family members.
 Family counselling is not a substitute or a replacement for individual therapy for any of your family members.

 It helps and supplements the person’s therapy and helps them with the family’s support and love that may otherwise be missing.
-With family therapy, we can ensure faster recovery for the person undergoing individual treatment and counselling.
+With family therapy, we can ensure faster recovery for the person undergoing individual treatment and counseling.

 As the famous Chinese philosopher, Confucius has said,